-ACI uses Schoology as the host for its distance education courses and fully online court reporting program.
+ACI uses Schoology as the host for its distance education courses.
 This Learning Management System allows ACI to track attendance hours, assignments, exams, virtual classrooms, discussion forums, and other student communications and interactions.
 Students are monitored on attendance through this system, including the number of times students access the course, complete assignments, and the length of time it takes to complete assignments and exams within each term.
 Students are provided with a unique user name and password to access a course(s) within the academic term.
 ACI has full access to the grade book and course statistical reports that measure student progress, participation, and attendance.
-This will mirror the practice of the campus classes offered at ACI.
-Students can retake quizzes, review material, and use online resources available on the site until they have a competency for the course subject material prior to the end of the term just as resident students are allowed to do.
+Students can retake guizzes, review material, and use online resources available on the site until they have a competency for the course subject material prior to the end of the term.